falcao-g/Falbot/README.md

 ## 🚀 Self-hosting

 If you want to contribute to the project, you can do so by hosting falbot on your own machine.
-However I will not be providing help for those self-hosting, so you should know at least know how to troubleshoot issues, if you find any.
+However I won't give support for people that are trying to selfhost, I don't want to spend hours trying to troubleshoot other people issues that only happens on selfhosted instances, so you should at least know how to troubleshoot issues, if you find any.

 ## 👷 Requirements